 - Author Filibuster: Jones starts Running with a too-long disclaimer that the fictional Parkman, Indiana is not his hometown of Robinson.
 To which anyone who lived there (especially if they were portrayed not-too-positively in the book) said, "Yeah, right."

-- Continuity Nod: Prewitt (Eternity) is similar to Witt (Thin Red Line); Winch (Whistle) is similar to Welsh (Thin Red Line); etc.
+- Expy: His books share many characters in common without them actually being the same characters.
+"Prew" Prewitt (Eternity) is essentially the same character as Witt (Thin Red Line); Winch (Whistle) is similar to Welsh (Thin Red Line); etc.

 - Loads and Loads of Characters: most notably Thin Red Line, but only to a slightly lesser extent in Eternity and Whistle.